zahiruldu/global.hackathon/Teams/Mics/ABOUT.md

 # Mics

-Hello from Belarus, Global Hackaton!!!
+Hello from Belarus, Global Hackathon!!!

 ## About us